Certificate in Cognitive Disabilities

 - ARP 745 - Internship in Rehabilitation

-The Advanced Seminar (ARP 609) and Advanced Practicum (ARP 744) are focused specifically on cognitive disabilities.
-ARP 609 (Advanced Seminar) and ARP 744 (Advanced Practicum) are available in alternating spring semesters, so that each course is offered once every two years.
+The Advanced Seminar (ARP 609) and ARP 612 (Skills, Resources, and Programs in Cognitive Disabilities) are focused specifically on cognitive disabilities.
+ARP 609 and ARP 612 are available in alternating spring semesters, so that each course is offered once every two years.
 The remaining existing courses are offered annually.
 Students will complete 225 hours of internship by taking one 3-unit ARP 745 course.
 The internship will be completed in a rehabilitation agency supporting persons with cognitive disabilities.

 Students must complete 18 units with a 3.0 (B) grade point average.
 Students in the certificate program will complete 12 units of formal coursework, 3 units of practicum, and 3 units of internship as described below, unless the program advisor approves alternative courses.
 Major assignments in all courses will focus on rehabilitation and cognitive disabilities, and the culminating assignment will be a comprehensive portfolio of work completed during the certificate.